What Leads to Magical Music Moments?

 You have to have something to say that can be expressed through words or an instruments.

-This is not a skill or a talent.
-It’s a desire.
+This does not require much skill or talent.
+Ir requires desire.
 A desire to express something real within you.

 MMMs don’t happen when you copy someone else’s swagger.
-Or when you’re trying to prove that you can play really fast and accurately.
+Or when you’re trying to prove that you can play really fast.

 Joy is the secret ingredient

 Incubator’s processes are built around joy.
-Joyful experiences produce joyful performances.
+Joyful rehearsals produce joyful performances.
 Joyful performances produce joyful audiences.

 The path to MMMs is dark and windy.
 It demands you give up control and give in to the moment.
 But anyone who witnesses them knows it’s worth it.